BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-There are three types of singing voice for both female and male singers.
-However, there are some differences on how to sing tenor for male singers.
+Tenor is the highest male singing voice within the vocal register.
+There are three types of singing tenor voice for both female and male singers.
+However, there are some differences on singing tenor for male singers.
 Singers comfortable in high register, singers comfortable in the low register and singers comfortable in the mid register.
 This is not to say that they don’t sing the other registers, it is just their comfortable range and hence songs are chosen to suit the voice.

 What Is Tenor Voice?

 The “tenor” terminology is derived from the word “tenere” from Latin, which refers to “holding.”
 During the Medieval and Renaissance times, the art singing in tenor was considered a holding or fundamental voice and a vocal or instrumental music in the so-called polyphony, which existed sometime between 1250 and 1500.

 During that time, any other voices were considered in relation to tenor, which was usually performed in values of longer notes, and possessed a kind of “Cantus firmus” melody which was borrowed.
 Up to the 15th century when contratenot bassus was introduced, tenor was regarded as the lower voice in singing.
 It assumed the role of giving a harmonic foundation to singing.

 Moreover, it is also known that the tenor aimed to represent the male voice singing those songs during the 15th century.
 There are many famous tenor singers.
 So, in the earlier repertoire, if you’re learning how to sing tenor and you see a line that has a marking of tenor, it usually referred to the part’s role; not the type of voice that was required.